Two principal legislative acts establish the regular asylum procedure:

 - assisting in ensuring a person’s access to secondary legal aid and mediation.[55]

-From the moment of the registration and lodging of the application till the final decision on the application, asylum seekers are granted free secondary legal aid, which includes:
+From the moment of the registration and lodging of the application until the final decision on the application, asylum applicants are granted free secondary legal aid, which includes:

 - representation of the interests of persons entitled to secondary legal aid in courts, other state bodies, local self-government bodies and before other persons;